nspcc-dev/neofs-spec/20-api-v2/netmap.md

 ### Message Replica

 Number of object replicas in a set of nodes from the defined selector.
-If no selector set the root bucket containing all possible nodes will be used by default.
+If no selector set, the root bucket containing all possible nodes will be used by default.

 | Field | Type | Description |